 - 3 bottles red wine (we used a dry Israeli Cabernet / Merlot blend)

-- 2 cups (1 quart) sweet red Kosher wine, such as Manischewitz
+- 2 cups (1 pint) sweet red Kosher wine, such as Manischewitz

 - 2 cups mango juice (we used Maaza brand from India)

 - 2 fresh mangos, peeled and diced